lenadroid/airflow-azure/article/Airflow-Steps.md

 ## PostgreSQL

 For Apache Airflow, a database is required to store metadata information the status of tasks.
-Since Airflow is built to work with a metadata database through SQLAlchemy abstraction layer.
+Airflow is built to work with a metadata database through SQLAlchemy abstraction layer.
 [SQLAlchemy](https://www.sqlalchemy.org/) is Python SQL toolkit and Object Relational Mapper.
 Any database that supports SQLAlchemy should work with Airflow.
 MySQL or PostgreSQL are some of the most common choices.

 To create and successfully connect to an instance of PostgreSQL on Azure, please follow detailed instructions [here](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-azure-cli?WT.mc_id=airflow-blog-alehall).